richmahn/en_tn/heb/front/intro.md

 1. Encouragement to be faithful to God (12:1-29)
 1. Concluding encouragements and greetings (13:1-25)

+#### Who wrote the Book of Hebrews? ####

+No one knows who wrote Hebrews.
+Scholars have suggested several different people as the author, such as the apostle Paul, Luke, or Barnabas.
+The date of writing is also not known.
+Most scholars think it was written before A.D.
+70. Jerusalem was destroyed in A.D.
+70, but the writer of this letter spoke about Jerusalem as if it had not yet been destroyed.

 #### What is the Book of Hebrews about? ####

 In the Book of Hebrews, the author wanted to show that Jesus fulfilled several Old Testament prophecies.
-Jesus' role as the perfect High Priest is explained; the author did this in order to encourage the Jewish Christians and to explain that Jesus is better than anything that the old covenant had to offer.
-Hebrews shows how Jesus completed the law of Moses, so that animal sacrifices would from then on be useless.
-Jesus was the sacrifice for all sins, once and for all time.
-He is therefore the one to truly trust for access to God the Father.
+The author did this in order to encourage the Jewish Christians and to explain that Jesus is better than anything that the old covenant had to offer.
+Jesus is the perfect High Priest.
+Jesus was also the perfect sacrifice.
+Animal sacrifices became useless because Jesus' sacrifice was once and for all time.
+His sacrifice cause God to forgive people for sinning against him.
+Therefore, Jesus is one and only way for people to be accepted by God.

 #### How should the title of this book be translated? ####

 Translators may choose to call this book by its traditional title, "Hebrews."
 Or they may choose a clearer title, such as "The Letter to the Hebrews" or "A Letter to the Jewish Christians."
 (See: [[rc://en/ta/man/translate/translate-names]])

-#### Who wrote the Book of Hebrews? ####

-No one knows who wrote Hebrews, but scholars have made suggestions such as the apostle Paul, Luke, or Barnabas.
-The date of writing is also not known, but most believe it was written not more than seventy years after the birth of Christ.
-Jerusalem was destroyed in A.D.
-70, but the writer of this letter talks about Jerusalem as if it had not yet been destroyed.

 ## Part 2: Important Religious and Cultural Concepts ##